 I’m a persistent explorer.

 Until early last year, there was a problem that the “shell” function in R to call GGUM2004 through a .au3 file was only working on two of all the computers in our lab, including our personal computers.
 This is a function that’s essential to automated GGUM analyses such as simulations, and baseline modeling for DIF.
 To avoid waiting in line for computers to run analyses, I decided to solve this problem once and for all.
 I was confident that I could get it done, because with a close check, I believed the problem was the syntax of the .au3 file, so I spent five days learning about the basic .au3 syntax, and finally located the source of the problem – the file path, and the missing cmd file.
-After fixing that, I also added two lines of code, so that now the cmd window of GGUM2004 would close automatically to let the simulation continue if there was a singular matrix error, whereas under the old code, the window would stay open and the automated process would just stop until someone closed the window manually.
+After fixing that, I also added two lines of code, so that now the cmd window of GGUM2004 closes automatically to let the simulation continue if there is a singular matrix error, whereas under the old code, the window would stay open and the automated process would just stop until someone closed the window manually.

 I shared my findings and the code with the lab, and now everyone in the lab can easily get the “shell” command to run on any PC with GGUM2004 installed.
 I am perseverant in solving problems encountered in the course of research, and I believe this quality of mine will contribute to other projects, especially those about exploring alternative scoring for the forced-choice response format, which is a relatively new area with a lot of unanswered questions.